Ushi

 Process

-After we had brainstormed and sketched up our idea, we began using models made out of modeling cardboard, they enabled us to explore possible configurations and how one might package an already assembled set for transport.
+After we had brainstormed and sketched up our idea, we began using models made out of modeling cardboard, which enabled us to explore possible configurations and how one might package an already assembled set for transport.

 Club